top of page

 BOARD CERTIFIED VETERINARY DERMATOLOGIST ®

 Dr. Amanda Young is a 2011 graduate from Iowa State University College of Veterinary Medicine.
 She spent 4 years in a small animal general practice in a suburb of Chicago before completing a year-long internship in specialty dermatology at the University of Illinois.
 She completed a residency in veterinary dermatology at the University of Minnesota Veterinary Medical Center and passed boards in 2019.
-Amanda enjoys spending time with her husband Nick and their pets (2 cats and a dog).
+Amanda enjoys spending time with her husband Nick and their pets (2 cats).
 Her most passionate hobby is cheering on the Nebraska Cornhuskers football team but she also loves spending time outdoors camping, fishing and hiking.

 Dr Amanda Young at Pet Dermatology Clinic